 The goal of Teen-LABS is to facilitate coordinated clinical, epidemiological and behavioral research in the field of adolescent bariatric surgery, through the cooperative development of common clinical protocols and a bariatric surgery database that will collect information from participating clinical centers performing bariatric surgery on teenagers.

 Teen-LABS will help pool the necessary clinical expertise and administrative resources to facilitate the conduct of multiple clinical studies in a timely, efficient manner.
 Also, the use of standardized definitions, shared clinical protocols and data-collection instruments will enhance investigators’ ability to provide meaningful evidence-based recommendations for patient evaluation, selection and follow-up care.

 In addition to investigating surgical outcomes, another broader goal of Teen-LABS is to better understand the etiology, pathophysiology and behavioral aspects of severe obesity in youth and how this condition affects human beings over time.

-The consortium was funded in June 2006 under a cooperative agreement (U01) by the National Institute of Diabetes, Digestive and Kidney Disorders.
+The consortium was funded in June 2006 under a cooperative agreement (U01) by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 The Teen-LABS consortium members include: